DaanVervacke/sx-evo-debug/README.md

 - [x] Supports your favorite CANable (or CANable clone)
 - [x] Filter traffic on a specific module
 - [x] Filter traffic on a specific output
-- [ ] Only show traffic from the Dobiss webserver
+- [ ] Only show traffic from the DOBISS webserver

 ### Build